Photon vortex generation in quantum level by high-order harmonic synchrotron radiations from spiral moving electrons in magnetic fields: Summary

-{\bf Acknowledgements}\\ This work was supported by JSPS KAKENHI Grant Numbers JP17K05459, JP18H03715, and JP19K03833.
-This work was also supported by the grant of Joint Research by the National Institutes of Natural Sciences (NINS), (NINS program No, 01111701).
-This work was also supported by the National Research Foundation of Korea (Grant No. NRF-2017R1E1A1A01074023 and NRF-2013M7A1A1075764). \\
+This work was supported by Grants-in-Aid for Scientific Research of JSPS (JP20K03958, JP19K03833, JP18H03715) and the grant of Joint Research by the National Institutes of Natural Sciences (NINS), (NINS program No, 01111701).
+MKC work was supported by the National Research Foundation of Korea (Grant Nos.
+NRF-2020R1A2C3006177 and NRF-2013M7A1A1075764).